Where: Vatnajökull National Park

 The hike is challenging and long, so pack enough food supplies for the whole day.

 We provide all the necessary safety equipment.
-You only have to bring warm outdoor clothing.
-Here is a handy packing list:

 This is a great question.
 We ask all participants to be ready from the start of the pickup time indicated.
 This is because you may well be the first pick up of the day.
 Please be at your assigned location at the start time that you chose when booking the tour.